-ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a lung NET.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a neuroendocrine tumor (NET) of the lung.
 Use the menu to see other pages.

-Descriptions of the common types of treatments used for a lung NET are listed below.
+The common types of treatments used for a lung NET are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

-People who have developed carcinoid syndrome are at risk of experiencing a carcinoid crisis during surgery (see Symptoms and Signs).
-To avoid major complications from a carcinoid crisis, the anesthesiology team must be fully aware of this risk before surgery, so they can have treatment on hand to control the symptoms.
+It is important to tell your surgical team if you have experienced symptoms of or have a diagnosis of carcinoid syndrome before your operation.
+This is because people who have carcinoid syndrome are at risk of experiencing a carcinoid crisis during surgery (see Symptoms and Signs).
+To avoid major complications from a carcinoid crisis, the anesthesiology team must be fully aware of this risk before surgery, so they can have treatment on hand to control carcinoid crisis if it occurs.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.